gurleen26/Assignments-/README.md

             Use the pointers to assign values to a, b, and c.
             Calculate the sum of a, b, and c using the pointers and store the result in a variable sum.
             Print the values of a, b, c, and sum.

+Day-4 assignment -->
+     Define a Book class with a constructor to initialise its properties (title, author, year),      and a method displayInfo.